Dendrin: Kidneys

 Dendrin is also expressed during mouse glomerulogenesis.
-The protein is usually expressed during the early capillary loop stage of glomerulongenesis and creates a linear pattern on the epithelial side of these loops.
+The protein is usually expressed during the early capillary loop stage of glomerulogenesis and creates a linear pattern on the epithelial side of these loops.
 In normal mature kidneys, dendrin is found only in the podocytes near the slit diaphragm.
 Podocytes are epithelia cells in the kidneys that do not readily divide and act as a barrier that prevent urinary protein loss.
 Dendrin interacts with S-SCAM (used in organization of synapses) and CIN85, two scaffold proteins in the kidneys.
 Within this organ, dendrin's functions include the prevention of urinary protein loss and the formation of protein-protein interaction webs at dendritic spines.

-Slit Diaphragm
+Slit diaphragm

 The slit diaphragm is a part of the kidneys that regulates renal ultrafiltration.
 Specifically, it is a part of the glomerular filter, which separates blood from urine.
-The slit diaphragm is very thin molecular sheet that mainly filters out plasma proteins and separates the foot processes of glomerular podocytes.
+The slit diaphragm is very thin molecular sheet that mainly filters out plasma proteins and separates the glomerular podocyte foot processes.
 The slit diaphragm is attached to the actin cytoskeleton of the cell.
 Dendrin associates regularly with the slit diaphragm because the dendrin protein is located in these podocytes.